Subset Formula

 What do the symbols mean in the Subset formula?

-A \subseteq B means A is a subset of B
+means is a subset of

 Why is the Subset formula important in Math?